CoppeliaRobotics/lua/matrix.md

 #### `Matrix:hom()`

-Returns the matrix obtained by adding a row or a column of ones if one of the dimensions is 3.
+Returns the matrix obtained by adding a row of ones if number of rows is 3.

 #### `Matrix:horzcat(m,...)`